xkszltl/Roaster/README.md

 Visual Studio
 ----------

-Latest version is prefered.
+Latest version is preferred.
 Currently it's Visual Studio 2017.
 Please also install the `v140` toolset and Visual Studio 2015 for CUDA compatibility.

 CUDA
 ----------

-Latest version is prefered, unless we encounter some important legacy code in the future.
+Latest version is preferred, unless we encounter some important legacy code in the future.
 Current support is CUDA 9.1.
 You don't need to get cuDNN your self, we'll have with that.